jamieberrier/costume-closet/notes/notes.md

   - edit forms
     - password & password confirmation passing as blank
   - how to center image

+# STRETCH GOALS
+- dancers#show
+  - add total number of costumes by season and if new/used

 # URLs
 ## REGISTRATION